New Zealand has the work-life balance just right. It's why we consistently lead international quality-of-life surveys.

 Survey after survey proves New Zealand’s enviable work-life balance.

-HSBC's 2015 Expat Explorer survey ranked us second in the world for work-life balance (and first for 'Quality of Life').
-Overall, they voted New Zealand the second most popular place on earth for expats to live and work.
+HSBC's 2017 Expat Explorer survey ranked us sixth in the world for work-life balance (and first for 'Quality of Life').
+Overall, they voted New Zealand the third most popular place on earth for expats to live and work.

 One of the largest global surveys voted New Zealand the 6th best place in the world for expatriates.
 HSBC’s Expat Explorer index reflects the opinions of almost 9,300 expats based in over 100 countries.